Understanding Nesterov's Acceleration via Proximal Point Method: Abstract

 \section{Abstract}

-The proximal point method (PPM) is a fundamental method in optimization that is often used as a building block for fast optimization algorithms.
-In this work, building on a recent work by Defazio~\cite{defazio2019curved}, we provide a complete understanding of Nesterov's accelerated gradient method (AGM) by establishing quantitative and analytical connections between PPM and AGM.
-The main observation in this paper is that AGM is in fact equal to a simple approximation of PPM, which results in an elementary derivation of the mysterious updates of AGM as well as its step sizes.
-This connection also leads to a conceptually simple analysis of AGM based on the standard analysis of PPM.
-This view naturally extends to the strongly convex case and also motivates other accelerated methods for practically relevant settings.
+\baselineskip=10pt The proximal point method (PPM) is a fundamental method in optimization that is often used as a building block for designing optimization algorithms.
+In this work, we use the PPM method to provide conceptually simple derivations along with convergence analyses of different versions of Nesterov's accelerated gradient method (AGM).
+The key observation is that AGM is a simple approximation of PPM, which results in an elementary derivation of the update equations and stepsizes of AGM.
+This view also leads to a transparent and conceptually simple analysis of AGM's convergence by using the analysis of PPM.
+The derivations also naturally extend to the strongly convex case.
+Ultimately, the results presented in this paper are of both didactic and conceptual value; they unify and explain existing variants of AGM while motivating other accelerated methods for practically relevant settings.